shiri92/LocalHost/README.md

 # Local Host

-This is the final project of the coding bootcamp made by us with Vue.js framework.
+This is our final project of the coding-bootcamp made with Vue.js framework.
 LocalHost is an app that helps you find the right place to stay on your trip around the world.
 Really simple to use - you can be guest or host, share information about your own place and more...
 Giving you a unique opportunity to meet new people, and overall improves your travelling exprience.